Olga Rudge: Final years

 At the time of the creation of the Ezra Pound Foundation, Rudge's friends were becoming increasingly concerned for her.
-Sculptress Joan Fitzgerald contacted Rudge's daughter, and Rudge's son-in-law and grandson immediately came to Venice.
+Sculptor Joan Fitzgerald contacted Rudge's daughter, and Rudge's son-in-law and grandson immediately came to Venice.
 They found that ownership of her house "The Hidden Nest" had not yet been conveyed to the Foundation and were able to recover it, but the archive, containing letters not only from Pound but from other great literary figures of the day, had passed from her ownership.
-Rudge continued for a short while to live at "The Hidden Nest" until old age and infirmity forced to her to leave Venice and make her final home with her daughter at Schloss Brunnenburg.
+Rudge continued for a short while to live at "The Hidden Nest" until old age and infirmity forced her to leave Venice and make her final home with her daughter at Schloss Brunnenburg.
 Her family – her daughter, two grandchildren and four great-grandsons – were protective of her, and it was at their home that Rudge died, aged 100, on March 15, 1996.

 She was buried with Pound in Venice.
 Joan Fitzgerald, a close friend of the couple, engraved on their simple tombstones the verse "O God, what great kindness have we done in times past and forgotten it, That thou givest this wonder unto us, O God of waters?"
 (Night Litany).
 An alternative epitaph to Rudge could have been that written by Pound in 1966 and intended to be placed at the end of the final Canto: